calendarSep 17. 2022

 At first glance, this sounds like a tricky task.
 With the right light in the home office, you can already set important biological impulses.

-An example is ours Table lamp HEAVN One: With the HEAVN One - at the highest level - lighting values are achieved that have the same effect as 10.000 lux strong sunlight.
-In the pre-programmed course of daylight, the most important values are already set in both lights: namely the right color temperatures (2.000 to 6.500 Kelvin) and light intensities for the respective time of day, and with the right melanopic effect factor and the right light incidence angle (from the front above), without any glare or Flicker.
+An example is our table lamp HEAVN One: With the HEAVN One - at the highest level - lighting values are achieved that have the same effect as 10.000 lux of strong sunlight.
+In the pre-programmed daylight progression, the most important values are already set in both lights: namely the appropriate color temperatures (2.000 to 6.500 Kelvin) and light intensities for the respective time of day, with the correct melanopic effect factor and the appropriate light incidence angle (from the top), without any glare or Flicker.

 With our smart office lights, there is a melanopic lighting effect in the home office throughout the day - simply at the touch of a button.